Library Reference

 LinWork{Float64}:Paramerers

-- nrhs: number of right-hand sides
+nrhs: number of right-hand sidescholfact: factorized coefficient matrix

 lininit(nrhs::Integer, ldltfact::LDLTFact)Initialize a linear solve workspace.